There is also the middle name that the couple chose to give to their son: Adolf.

 But the ban didn’t stop Patatas, Thomas and other adherents in West Midlands.
-The couple’s continuing fascination with Nazism, white supremacy and racial war was on display at their trial.
+The couple’s continuing fascination with Nazism and white supremacy was on display at their trial.

-The BBC said the couple was part of a “secret relaunch” of the group — a different name, TripleKMafia, but the same agenda.
+The BBC said the couple was part of a “secret relaunch” of the group as TripleKMafia, with the same agenda.

 The couple kept an ax and a machete at home, and authorities found a crossbow near the newborn’s crib, the news organization said.

 But they also had several items best described as Nazi memorabilia: a mug with an SS emblem and a cookie cutter shaped like a swastika.